-With the “big game” in the rear-view mirror, looming large is that ultimate of creative and strategic tests: will what Super Bowl ads DID for LI actually move the needle for their brands’ product and mind-share?
+With the “big game” in the rear-view mirror, looming large is the ultimate creative and strategic test: Will Super Bowl ad performance actually move the needle for brands’ market share and mind-share?

 KIA Nero: Hero’s Journey

 Topping the charts on AdMeter was Kia Nero’s ad for a hybrid SUV that featured Melissa McCarthy in a variety of unlikely but humorous “eco-warrior” roles.
-Except for Mike O’Brien, Associate Creative Dir. for IStrategy Labs who thought the spot belittled serious ecological problems, and Mick Sutter, Creative Dir. of Huge DC who didn’t think the “Chaplain-esque” iceberg split was at all funny, the commercial largely succeeded.
+Aside from O’Brien, who thought the spot belittled serious ecological problems, and Sutter, who didn’t think the “Chaplin-esque” iceberg split was funny, the commercial was well-received in the room.

 To the positive, points contributed by both the panelists and audience included:

 - Successful celebrity endorsement.
 McCarthy’s star couldn’t shine brighter in lieu of her hysterical role-playing as White House Press Secretary Sean Spicer on Saturday Night Live.
 Even if this spot were only viewed as a form of celebrity endorsement, a large number of people will look into the Kia Nero and see what the buzz is all about.